FutureTL/Fullstack-blog-project/readme.md

 -Dev dependencies help during development of code not when it is in production.
 Eg- nodemon or prettier.
 -Dependencies needed while writing code and also later in production. like any package i install-cors, multer.

+We will use two basic dev dependencies which are included in all projects-
+         1.nodemon
+         2.prettier

+-we can install them as-
+         npm i -D nodemon
+         npm i -D prettier

+-D here signifies that both these are being installed as dev dependencies.